zenecture/neuroflow/README.md

 ```

 During training, all derivatives of the whole net with respect to the weights are constructed,
-so the optimal weights can be computed iteratively.
+so the optimal weights can be computed iteratively (gradient descent).
 The learning progress will appear on console so you can see what is going on.

 # Evaluation